netzkolchose/django-computedfields/docs/examples.rst

     When using bulk actions and the `update_dependent` variants yourself, always make sure, that the given querysets correctly reflect the changeset made by the bulk action.
     If in doubt, expand the queryset to a superset to not miss records by accident.
+Special care is needed for bulk actions, that alter fk relations itself.

 .. admonition:: A note on raw SQL updates...

     Technically it is also possible to resync computed fields with the help of `update_dependent` after updates done by raw SQL queries.
-For that feed a model queryset reflecting the table, optional filtered by the altered pks back to `update_dependent`.
-Optionally use the `update_fields` argument to further narrow down the altered fields.
+For that feed a model queryset reflecting the table, optionally filtered by the altered pks, back to `update_dependent`.
+To further narrow down the triggered updates, set `update_fields` to altered field names (watch out to correctly translate `db_column` back to the ORM field name).

 Complicated & Deep nested